 - Your first injection of SOMAVERT should be given by your healthcare provider.

-- Your healthcare provider will teach you or your caregiver how to inject SOMAVERT.
+- Your healthcare provider will teach you or your caregiver how to use SOMAVERT.

-- If you take too much SOMAVERT, call your healthcare provider right away.
+- If you use too much SOMAVERT, call your healthcare provider right away.

 - If you miss a dose of SOMAVERT, just take the next dose at the regular time.
 Do not take 2 doses at the same time.
 If you are not sure about your dosing, ask your healthcare provider.